 A Traditional IRA has the same tax status as a Traditional 401(k).
 As a result, you can move your retirement savings to an IRA provider of your choice without triggering tax implications.
 IRA assets can be easily managed apart from your previous employer.

 Your new employer may offer a 401(k) and allow for transfers from outside retirement accounts.
-Consider the investment options available in your new 401(k) plan (company stock may be one of them) and ask whether your new company will let you transfer in other accounts.
+Consider the investment options available in your new 401(k) plan (company stock may be one of them) and ask whether your new company will let you transfer to other accounts.

 If you’re pleased with the investment choices and fees in your previous employer’s 401(k) plan, keeping your retirement savings in place is a viable option.
-Keep in mind, however, that you won’t be able to make new contributions or transfer in other accounts.
+Keep in mind, however, that you won’t be able to make new contributions or transfer to other accounts.

 Withdrawing pre-tax contributions from your 401(k) is typically best saved as a last resort, since you’ll have to pay federal taxes — as well as state and local taxes, plus early withdrawal penalties — if you haven’t yet reached retirement age.
 You’ll also potentially give up the benefit of additional tax-advantaged investment returns.